develop4/use-cases/README.md

 * Class Annotations
 * Method Annotations
 * Field Annotations

+**Annotations SPI**

-* Processor for Annotations - generate java code
+* Processor for Annotations
+    - generate new java code using the annotated class as the basis for the new class

+**Annotations CDI**

-* Interceptor with Annotations - modify the behavior of methods via annotations.
+* Interceptor with Annotations
+    - provide a retry mechanism for methods that can be retried upon failure.

+**Persistence**

+Another set of example to show JPA 2.0 and 2.1 features using J2SE and J2EE containers for testing.

+* persistence JPA
+    - J2SE basic example